skarva/lockbox/README.md

 ### Features
 - Fast search
 - Sort by name or date added
-- Access to logins saved in Epihpany
+- Access to logins saved in Epiphany

 ## Developing and Building